Insight Guided Tours

 Tour Guide Profiles

-The main Tour Guides are Sheridan Williams, Andrew Spencer and Dave Cheeseman.
+The main Tour Guide is Phil Catterall with support from Sheridan Williams and Dave Cheeseman.

 During his career Sheridan Williams has actually used lots of the computers now on display in the Museum, so he will have lots of first-hand anecdotes to tell throughout his tours!
 Sheridan began his career in 1967 as a rocket-scientist with the MoD using a Ferranti Mk.1 and PACE analogue computer to model the flight of rockets.
 After 10 years he became a senior lecturer in computer science using Elliott and ICL computers.
 He helped launch Personal Computer World magazine in the 1980s and was their equipment reviewer and computer agony uncle on its "Computer Answers" pages.
 He was also a co-founder of BEEBUG, the user group for the BBC micro and later Acorn's RISC computers.
 Sheridan is also a Fellow of the Royal Astronomical Association and Director of the BAA's Computing Section, compiling their annual handbook, and leads astronomical tours all over the world.
 He has even found time to be a successful rally driver winning several championships.